mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ### `retry_on_failure`

+**Note:** This parameter has been removed and is ignored: do not use it.
+The parameter will be treated as an unknown parameter in the MaxScale 2.6 release.
+The feature was removed because a failure to start a service is a serious problem that should be solved by the administrator.

 The retry_on_failure parameter controls whether MariaDB MaxScale will try to restart failed services and accepts a boolean value.
 This functionality is enabled by default to prevent services being permanently disabled if the